- 1 How To Register For VAT: 7 Super Tips on How to Register for VAT

 If you’re a business buying or selling in the United Kingdom, you have likely paid or received VAT (Value Added Tax).
 This is a tax that is levied on most products and services sold in the United Kingdom.
 Unless you’ve registered with HMRC to do so, you don’t charge VAT to your consumers when you make sales.
 As a business, you may be required to register for VAT by HMRC for any number of reasons and you may equally do this for due diligence.
 In this article, we will look at how to register for VAT and seven tips to remember during and after the process of registering for your VAT number.

 As an entrepreneur or business, it is important to have all the necessary information to make the right decision about tax compliance.
 This article is useful for businesses and entrepreneurs that are looking for a fool-proof way to think about their taxes.

 You’ll be able to register for VAT and create a VAT online account (also known as a “Government Gateway account”) by doing so.
 This is required to submit VAT returns to Her Majesty’s Revenue and Customs (HMRC).
+Using an Agent

 You can hire an accountant (or agent) to handle your VAT returns and dealings with HMRC.
 You can sign up for a VAT online account (choose option ‘VAT submit returns’) once you have your VAT number from HMRC.